simd-everywhere/simde/README.md

 # SIMD Everywhere

-SIMDe is an experimental project which attempts to implement SIMD intrinsics on hardware which doesn't natively support them.
+SIMDe is an experimental project which attempts to implement SIMD intrinsics on hardware which doesn't natively support them (*e.g.*, calling SSE functions on ARM).

-The first target for SIMDe is SSE.
-The goal is to be able to to include SIMDe's `sse.h` and have SSE functions like `_mm_add_ps()` available for use everywhere (i.e., even on ARM).

-Right now the focus is on portable implementations, but eventually I'd like to try to implement instruction sets with one another (like implementing SSE using NEON).
+The initial focus is on writing complete portable implementations.
+Once that's complete we will start focusing on optimizations, such as implementing one set of functions with another (*e.g.*, a NEON implementation of SSE).

+Currently, there are full implementations of the following instruction
+sets:

+ * MMX

-For information on which instruction sets we intend to support, or to track progress, see the [instruction-set-support](https://github.com/nemequ/simde/issues?q=is%3Aissue+is%3Aopen+label%3Ainstruction-set-support) label in the issue tracker.
+For information on which instruction sets we intend to support, as well as detailed progress information, see the [instruction-set-support](https://github.com/nemequ/simde/issues?q=is%3Aissue+is%3Aopen+label%3Ainstruction-set-support) label in the issue tracker.
+If you'd like to be notified when an instruction set is available you may subscribe to the relevant issue.

-It's going to be a while before this project is really usable, if ever.
-There are a *lot* of instructions.
-If you'd like to help, please feel free to dive right in!
-All instructions must have a test (see `test.c`), which tends to be harder than writing the actual implementation, but it's really not difficult work.
+There are a *lot* of instructions to get through.
+If you're interested in helping please feel free to dive right in!
+All instructions must have a test (see `test.c`), as well as a portable implementation in the relevant header.

 ## Portability